Health, Safety and Security

 - Continuity of Learning in the Middle School

 The school works to maintain a healthy environment to enable learning.
-We ask that parents keep their child at home from school if they have a fever, vomiting, diarrhoea, severe cold or cough.
+We ask that parents keep their child at home from school if they have a fever, vomiting, diarrhoea, severe cold or cough or can not partake in the full school day.

 If your child is ill, please notify the school office before 08:45 by calling 041 768 29 00 or emailing firstname.lastname@example.org.